benjaminbergstein/blog/app/content/blog/engineering/nginx-as-docker-proxy/index.md

 For the purposes of this post, I'll use jenkins as an example service, as there is a [Jenkins Docker Image](https://hub.docker.com/r/jenkins/jenkins) already available.
-I chose Jenkins because it has a frontend that we can open to test our proxy.
+Jenkins is a good example, BECause it has a frontend that we can open to test our proxy.

 #### Start Jenkins in a docker container